Tag: tools

 educationtipstools

-Your clever password with the special characters and number substitutions is probably weaker than you think.
+Your clever password is probably weaker than you think.
 Here's what actually makes a password hard to crack.

 securitypasswordstipstools

-Drawing Names from a Hat Was Never as Fair as You Thought
+Drawing Names from a Hat Was Never Fair

 The classic method of folding slips of paper and pulling one from a hat feels random.
 The physics and psychology of it tell a different story.